End-to-End Dense Video Grounding via Parallel Regression: Introduction

-Existing methods mainly address this problem in an indirect ``one-to-many'' manner, i.e., generating many proposals for one language query, pre-defining dense proposals or predicting dense proposals at all locations, which suffers from complicated label assignment and near-duplicate removal.
-Specifically, they can be grouped into two categories, namely proposal-based approaches \cite{anne2017localizing, gao2017tall, chen2018temporally, xu2019multilevel, yuan2019semantic, zhang2019man, zhang2019cross, wang2020temporally, zhang2020learning, liu2021context} and proposal-free approaches \cite{yuan2019find, rodriguez2020proposal, zeng2020dense, chen2020rethinking, zhang2020span, zhao2021cascaded, li2021proposal}.
-As shown in Figure \ref{fig2}(a), proposal-based methods present a {\em propose-and-match} paradigm for VG task, which first manually generate a set of moment candidates using sliding window strategy or 2D temporal map \cite{zhang2020learning}, and then calculate the similarity between each candidate with the language query.
-These proposals are usually of fixed length and lack flexibility to deal with various duration.
+Previous methods mainly addressed this problem in an indirect ``one-to-many'' manner, i.e., generating many proposals for one language query, by pre-defining dense proposals or predicting dense proposals at all locations, which suffer from complicated label assignment and near-duplicate removal.
+Specifically, they can be grouped into two categories, namely proposal-based approaches~\citep{anne2017localizing,gao2017tall,liu2018attentive,liu2018cross,xu2019multilevel,yuan2019semantic,zhang2019man,zhang2019cross,wang2020temporally,zhang2020learning,liu2021context,shin2022learning,Seol_2023_CVPR,panta2024cross} and proposal-free approaches~\citep{yuan2019find,rodriguez2020proposal,zeng2020dense,chen2020rethinking,zhang2020span,zhao2021cascaded,li2021proposal}.
+As shown in Fig. \ref{fig2}(a), proposal-based methods present a propose-and-match paradigm for VG task, which first manually generate a set of moment candidates using sliding window strategy or 2D temporal map~\citep{zhang2020learning}, and then calculate the similarity between each candidate with the language query.
+These proposals are usually of fixed length and lack flexibility to deal with various durations.
 It often requires large numbers of proposals to cover the ground-truth segments.
-In contrast, proposal-free approaches present a {\em fusion-and-detection} paradigm for VG task.
-As shown in Figure \ref{fig2}(b), these methods usually first fuse two modalities of video and language and then use a dense detection framework to localize visual segment.
-They typically predict the probabilities of each temporal position as the boundary or the offset between the current frame and boundary.
+In contrast, proposal-free approaches present a fusion-and-detection paradigm for VG task.
+As shown in Fig. \ref{fig2}(b), these methods usually first fuse two modalities of video and language and then use a dense detection framework to localize visual segments.
+They typically predict the offset between the current frame and boundary or the probabilities of each temporal position as the boundary, then generate dense proposals with the same or squared number of video frames.
 Although they can generate proposals with arbitrary length, these detection methods typically require complicated label assignment during training and removal of near-duplicate predictions.